FaridaKhamis/docker-assignment/README.md

 # steps on how I built and run the Docker container.
 # first I pulled the image I want to work with
 # >>docker pull jupyter/datascience-notebook
-# second make a Dockerfile
+# second I made a Dockerfile
 # then in the command line write:
 # cd "the path of the dockerfile in my laptop"
 # in my case it was : cd "C:\Users\Mega Store\Documents\potterdocker"